Vermeille/Torchelie/README.md

   samples.
 * `MixUpDataset` takes a dataset, sample all pairs and interpolates samples and labels with a random mixing value.
+* `NoexceptDataset` wraps a dataset and suppresses the exceptions raised while loading samples.
+Useful in case of a big downloaded dataset with corrupted samples for instance.

 ## `torchelie.datasets.debug`